-ICLR LMRL WORKSHOP 2026
+ICLR LMRL Workshop, 2026 Spotlight

 Incorporating contextual information into KGWAS for interpretable GWAS discovery

-1University of Michigan
+1University of Michigan 2gRED, Genentech 3Stanford University

 §Work conducted during an internship at Genentech

-†Correspondence: {yao.heming, hoeckendorf.burkhard, richmond.david} AT gene DOT com
+Correspondence: {yao.heming, hoeckendorf.burkhard, richmond.david} AT gene DOT com

 Abstract